emmercm/www/src/blog/building-team-connection-with-personal-fist-to-five.md

 Team member's updates can be exclusively about their job, but I've found that colleagues have enjoyed connecting with each other by sharing some about their personal life.
 I personally find greater job satisfaction when I have a personal connection with my colleagues.

 Like a lot of people, I have been working remotely since March 2020.
 In late 2020 I changed jobs and still have never met some of my colleagues in person.
-Team processes that invite meaningful connection have made me feel isolated.
+Team processes that invite meaningful connection have made me feel less isolated.

 If your team really latches onto this ceremony, you could also consider trying a more emotional [retrospective technique](/blog/retrospective-techniques) such as "mad, sad, glad."